Restrictions by Season

 When hunting near the boundaries of closed refuges, sanctuaries, military installations, parks or historic sites – make sure you are familiar with any retrieval restrictions that may apply.

 Posting and Trespass

-- Only the owner or tenant, or an individual authorized by the owner, may post land by placing signs giving notice that no hunting is permitted on the land.
+- Only the owner or tenant, or an individual authorized by the owner, may post land electronically or by placing physical signs giving notice that no hunting is permitted on the land.
 The name of the person posting the land must appear on each sign in legible characters.
-The signs must be readable from the outside of the land and must be placed conspicuously not more than 880 yards apart.
+Physical signs must be readable from the outside of the land and must be placed conspicuously not more than 880 yards apart.
 As to land entirely enclosed by a fence or other enclosure, posting of signs at or on all gates through the fence or enclosure constitutes a posting of all the enclosed land.